Surmulot: open software for musical composition

 Surmulot

 A major problem when composing music with a computer is having all the different softwares communicate smoothly together, as it is very frustrating to have the composition process be interrupted in order to manipulate files, open new windows, rename things, start and stop anciliary programs.
+Surmulot is an attempt to answer this issue.

-Basically Surmulot is just Csound-x, µO communicating together via TCP/IP, plus a bunch of software (Timidity++, a MIDI synthesizer, some audio utilities) all transparently integrated to the high-level environments (Emacs and Squeak).
+Basically Surmulot is Csound-x, µO and Keykit communicating together via TCP/IP, plus a bunch of software (Csound itself, some MIDI and audio utilities) all transparently integrated to the high-level front-ends (Emacs and Squeak).
+This is done via scripts and specific settings and customizations of the tools.